priviere/PPBstats/README.md

 1. test this development version
 2. help to make translation of the package
-3. add new functions that may be useful in the analysis of unbalanced trials that can be found in PPB programms
+3. add new functions that may be useful in the analysis of unbalanced trials that can be found in PPB programmes

 ### 1. Test